 How To Set Up a Google Ad Grants Account

 The requirements imposed by Google Ad Grants shape how a nonprofit’s Google Ads account is set up.
 In addition, there are also best practices that charities should follow to get the best results from their Google Ads Account.
-Following the guidance in this article should help increase the overall effectiveness of these ads in spreading its message, attracting donors and in recruiting volunteers.
+Following the guidance in this article should help increase the overall effectiveness of these ads in spreading their message, attracting donors, and recruiting volunteers.

 While this article is quite detailed, there are some things we are just not able to cover.
 If you want more one-on-one help you can schedule a free consultation with us regarding your Google Ads and Google Grants accounts.
 After all, we are experts and we specialize in Google Grants and Google Ads for nonprofits.

-First let’s start with the requirements for Google Ad Grants since so many nonprofit Google Ads accounts have this requirement and it is fundamental in that if the Google Ad Grants requirements are not met it can lead to a suspension of the nonprofit’s account.
-Google lays out its requirement in the Google Ad Grants Policy Compliance Guide, but the most important rules to note are:
+First, let’s start with the requirements for Google Ad Grants since so many nonprofit Google Ads accounts have this requirement and it is fundamental in that if the Google Ad Grants requirements are not met it can lead to a suspension of the nonprofit’s account.
+Google lays out its requirements in the Google Ad Grants Policy Compliance Guide, but the most important rules to note are:

 Google Grants Performance Requirements: